 • Increase adaptability and coping ability in natural disasters by conducting predictive research, information transfer and education in relation to climate change and natural disasters

-In order to enhance BRAC’s institutional capacity, the most significant initiative taken by DMCC has been the compilation of the standard operation procedures, or SOP.
+In order to enhance BRAC’s institutional capacity, the most significant initiative taken by CCP has been the compilation of the standard operation procedures, or SOP.
 It holds a set of disaster management protocols during an emergency in order to ensure quick response and effectiveness.
-DMCC has also conducted trainings for BRAC staff from all levels to streamline and professionalise disaster management.
+CCP has also conducted trainings for BRAC staff from all levels to streamline and professionalise disaster management.